tidepool-org/development/k8s/README.md

 ### Usage and Configuration Notes

 ##### QA1
-QA1 is used by Derrick for testing new services.
+QA1 is used by Derrick for bringing up the overall K8s infrastructure, including shared services like API gateway, Mongo storage, and eventually a service mesh such as Istio.
 ##### QA2
 ##### QA3
 ##### QA4